irregular-rhomboid/irregular-rhomboid.github.io/_posts/2026-01-01-linear-algebra-is-turing-complete.md

 From this example, it should be clear that for any line of our table, we can construct a corresponding linear operator on $X$, so that $\tilde{\delta}$ is well-defined (and linear while we're at it!).

 After doing all this, we'll be left with a map that expresses a single iteration of the Turing machine.
 It's probably good to reiterate what it does.
-Given some state $(m,t)$ we first take the zero-th element $t_0$ of the tape state, and take its tensor product $q \otimes t_0$ with the machine state (this is a bilinear map).
+Given some state $(m,t)$ we first take the zero-th element $t_0$ of the tape state, and take its tensor product $m \otimes t_0$ with the machine state (this is a bilinear map).
 We then map this linearly to an appropriate operator in $L(X)$, which in this case is just a pair of maps $M \rightarrow M$ and $T \rightarrow T$.
 This is a nonlinear map, because when taking the outer product, we are multiplying coefficients of $m$ and $t_0$ (so we may think of the outer product as a "quadratic" operation), and applying the resulting operator to $(m,t)$ adds another "multiplication", so we may think of the whole mapping as a "cubic" operation.

 Let us also note an important property of the transition operator $\delta_X$, which is that it is norm preserving.
 This is because all the operations $$P^{q'}_q$$, $$D^{\gamma'}_\gamma$$ just map basis vectors to basis vectors, and the shifts obviously don't change the norm either.
 This means in particular, that a state embedded into the unit ball will stay in the unit ball when applying the transition map.